Our Editorial Board

 Section Editor, Critical Image

-Dr. Broder is an associate professor and the residency director in the Duke University Medical Center Division of Emergency Medicine, where he has served since 2005.
-Recognized nationally for his teaching excellence, he has received numerous honors and has been an invited speaker at more than 80 national and regional events.
-Josh is a reviewer for several scientific journals, including Annals of Emergency Medicine, where he was recognized a top reviewer in 2010.
-He is the author and editor of the award-winning book Diagnostic Imaging for the Emergency Physician, reflecting his primary research focus on the efficient use of diagnostic imaging and improved modalities that balance radiation exposure against the imperative of diagnostic accuracy.
+Dr. Broder has been on the CDEM editorial board since 2007.
+He is a professor, the residency director, and the vice chair of education in the Duke University Medical Center Department of Emergency Medicine, where he has served since 2005.
+After graduating from the Yale School of Medicine, he completed his emergency medicine residency at the University of Maryland.
+Recognized nationally for his teaching excellence, he has received numerous honors including the ACEP National Faculty Teaching Award, Council of Residency Directors in Emergency Medicine National Faculty Teaching Award, and ACGME Parker J. Palmer Courage to Teach Award.
+He has been an invited speaker at more than 90 international, national, and regional events.
+Dr. Broder is a reviewer for several scientific journals, including Annals of Emergency Medicine, where he was recognized as a top reviewer in 2021.
+He has served on ACEP clinical policy committees and on the American College of Radiology Appropriateness Criteria subcommittees for imaging.
+He is the author and editor of the award-winning book Diagnostic Imaging for the Emergency Physician that reflects his primary research focus on the efficient use of diagnostic imaging and improved modalities to balance radiation exposure against the imperative of diagnostic accuracy.

 Frank Lovecchio, DO, MPH, FACEP